usagov/usagov-2021/bin/snapshot-backups/README-DR.md

         cf target -s $SPACE

 C. Run the all-in-one backup script.

 This will fail if the current CF space does not match the SPACE env var.
 This will wait for a currently-running tome job to complete before proceeding.
-It will wait up to 25 muinutes.
+It will wait up to 25 minutes.
+It will then disable tome and enable Drupal maintenance mode while the backup is performed, restoring them when complete

         dryrun='--dryrun'
         bin/snapshot-backups/local-snapshot-backup ${dryrun} $SPACE $BRANCH $SUFFIX

-D. Make a note of the snapshot tag string emitted by the previous script, and set and environment variable for it.
-The string will look like "USAGOV-999.prod.1234.pre-deploy" or similar.
-It is made up of the TICKET, SPACE and SUFFIX environment variables, and a number - representing the CircleCI build number for the deployment being backed up:
+D. Make a note of the snapshot tag string emitted by the previous script, and set an environment variable for it.

+The string will look like ``USAGOV-999.prod.1234.pre-deploy`` or similar.
+It is made up of the TICKET, SPACE and SUFFIX environment variables, and a number - representing the CircleCI build number for the deployment being backed up

       SNAPTAG=USAGOV-999.prod.1234.pre-deploy